-Tobey Maguire in Doctor Strange and the Multiverse of Madness you say?
+Tobey Maguire in Doctor Strange in the Multiverse of Madness you say?
 Why?
 How?

 The first major hint at a crossover was in Spider-Man: Far From Home.
 As most of us remember, the post-credits sequence reintroduced us to the amazing JK Simmons as J. Jonah Jameson in an Alex Jones type manner.